This SQL tutorial explains how to use the SQL MINUS operator with syntax and examples.

-The SQL MINUS query is a SQL query to return all rows in the first SQL SELECT statement that are not returned in the second SELECT statement.
+The SQL MINUS operator is used to return all rows in the first SELECT statement that are not returned in the second SELECT statement.
 Each SELECT statement will define a dataset.
 The MINUS operator will retrieve all records from the first dataset and then remove from the results all records from the second dataset.

-Each SQL SELECT statement within the SQL MINUS query must have the same number of fields in the result sets with similar data types.
+Each SELECT statement within the MINUS query must have the same number of fields in the result sets with similar data types.

-The syntax for the SQL MINUS query is:
+The syntax for the SQL MINUS operator is:

-The following is an example of a SQL MINUS query that has one field with the same data type:
+The following is a SQL MINUS operator example that has one field with the same data type:

 SELECT supplier_id FROM suppliers MINUS SELECT supplier_id FROM orders;

-This SQL Minus query example returns all supplier_id values that are in the suppliers table and not in the orders table.
+This SQL MINUS example returns all supplier_id values that are in the suppliers table and not in the orders table.
 What this means is that if a supplier_id value existed in the suppliers table and also existed in the orders table, the supplier_id value would not appear in this result set.

-The following is a SQL MINUS query that uses an ORDER BY clause:
+The following is a MINUS operator example that uses the ORDER BY clause: